ukparliament/weeknotes.data-search/1/index.md

 25/07 meeting at newspeak with @benwoodhams and @anya to map parliament data models to wikidata, democracy club and every politician. with sym roe (dc), andrew gray (wikidata), tony bowden (my society)

-dasbarrett [10:03 AM]
-Dan, Ben, Sara, Saffiyah, Liz, and Matthieu went to the NAO.
-Dan spoke about the new data service and search to their data analytics group.
-Good leads on actual user needs for our data / API (for example committee membership)

 smethurst [10:05 AM]